SudoMaker/LoShark/software/README.md

 - Save the configuration by clicking on `OK`
 - Click on the `Start` button
 - Run `reboot-bootloader` in LoShark console, or hold button SW1 (BOOTSEL0) on the LoShark PCB and press SW2 (RESET) once.
+- When finished, disconnect and reconnect LoShark if it's not rebooted automatically.